 If you’ve accumulated a vast stash of cash and assets throughout your life, congrats!
 You can probably stop reading this article now.
 But the reality is most people don’t have that luxury.
 If that sounds more like you, a life insurance policy could be one way to offer some financial protection to your loved ones should you unexpectedly pass away.

-Regardless of which life insurance company you choose to work with, you’ll want to make sure that the policy you select has a payout amount that meets the needs of your loved ones.
+Regardless of which life insurance policy you choose to purchase, you’ll want to make sure that the policy you select has a payout amount that meets the needs of your loved ones.
 A payout, also known as a death benefit, is the agreed upon amount of money your beneficiaries will receive from an insurer upon your death.

-If you go with a million-dollar term policy, the death benefit would be (drumroll please) $1 million.
+If you go with a million-dollar term life insurance policy, the death benefit would be (drumroll please) $1 million.
 While not everyone needs that much coverage, if you’re a middle-income household, it’s something you may want to investigate.
-Once you stop to add up your expenses (both current and future), you may find a $100,000 or $200,000 policy to be inadequate depending on your family’s financial situation.
+Once you stop to add up your bills and possible final expenses, you may find a $100,000 or $200,000 policy to be inadequate depending on your family’s financial situation.

-Do you need a million-dollar life insurance policy?
+Thinking about buying a million-dollar life insurance policy?
+Consider these questions: